 After 40-some years of fighting the scale, it is SUCH a relief to have a stable trim weight.
 Stable, as in easy to maintain within a 2-pound range.
 I love the food that I prepare and am happy and satisfied enjoying it.

-Erin and I are healthy, capable and thriving.
-Not taking any medications (nor suffering their side effects) which is a marvel to our doc when we go in for annual checkups.
-In the six-some years we’ve been eating plant-based, we’ve gotten a few short-lived colds.
+Erin and I are healthy, capable, and thriving.
+We aren’t taking any medications (nor suffering their side effects) which is a marvel to our doc when we go in for annual checkups.
+In the six-some years that we’ve been eating plant-based, we’ve gotten a few short-lived colds.
 Eczema and psoriasis are generally slow to resolve, but I recently noticed that my two patches – which I used to scratch until they’d bleed – are finally gone.
-My energy has grown over time, it’s an asset I cherish, having been a lifelong napper.
-Our digestion is great, meaning fast, easy and frequent.
+My energy has grown over time.
+Having been a lifelong napper, energy is an asset I cherish.
+These days I nap only if I’ve had an especially late night or a crazy long run.
+Our digestion is great, no heartburn, no stopping up, everything flows fast, easy, and frequent.
 Menopause, which had just started when I shifted, was noticeable prior to the shift and imperceptible after.
 No hot flashes, mood swings, and the like.
 Everything works well and I don’t take any hormones or medications to maintain wellness.
 During a checkup awhile back we had our blood tested for various nutrients and we were good on all counts.
 It feels great to feel so good.
 Whew.